769 words

 - ./deploy.sh $ENV

-Use CI_COMMIT_REF_NAME or other built-in vars to drive environments, image tags, and artifact names.
+Lean on CI_COMMIT_REF_NAME and the other built-ins to drive environments, image tags, artifact names, whatever you need.

 cache: